waimea-ammacintosh/Level-2-programming-assesment/docs/test-results.md

 ![Turn Change](captures/TurnChange.gif)

-every single time, after each player finished their turn, it consistantly changes the player to the other player
+every single time, after each player finished their turn, it consistently changes the player to the other player.
+This is what I expected to happen.

 ---

 ## Player moves

-THis is a test to make sure that when a player moves or takes a coin, it moves the coin teh right amount or takes the right coin
+This is a test to make sure that when a player moves or takes a coin, it moves the coin the right amount or takes the right coin

 ### Test Data To Use

-i will do three different moves, and take three different coins to make sure it works every time. i will also try to input some invalid moves, like (blank), 5, and b. i will also try to take a coin when you can not and move a coin that isnt there.
+I will do three different moves, and take three different coins to make sure it works every time.
+I will also try to input some invalid moves, like (blank), 5, and b.
+I will also try to take a coin when you can not and move a coin that isnt there.

 ### Test Result